-Appendix 6.
-Summary of post registration changes
+Appendix 7.
+Summary of post-registration changes

-PRC to version 11
+PRC to version 11 of the PoA DD

 A number of corrections have been made to the CDM PoA to provide further clarify of issues that could be open for interpretation and to remove grammatical and editorial faults in the CDM PoA DD.
 These corrections include: